 Days 3 - 4

-Officially known as the ‘Kingdom of Swaziland’, this tiny landlocked nation boasts a rich historical and cultural heritage.
+Officially known as the ‘Kingdom of eSwatini’ and still referred to as Swaziland, this tiny landlocked nation boasts a rich historical and cultural heritage and is Africa's last remaining absolute monarchy.
 Swaziland encompasses a diverse array of ecosystems featuring towering mountains and low-lying savannah, tangled rainforests and lush river valleys.
-Highlights of this laid-back land include the mesmerisingly beautiful ‘Valley of Heaven’, the handicraft haven of the Malkerns Valley and the Hlane Royal National Park, famed for its white rhinos, antelopes and lions.
+Highlights of this laid-back land include the mesmerizingly beautiful ‘Valley of Heaven’, the handicraft haven of the Malkerns Valley and the Hlane Royal National Park, famed for its white rhinos, antelopes and lions.
 Visitors can look forward to excellent wildlife watching, rafting, mountain biking, and hiking along a network of scenic trails which traverse spectacular mountainous landscapes.

 Days 4 - 6

 KwaZulu Natal is a coastal South African Province known for its majestic mountains, boasting some of South Africa’s highest mountains; endless beaches offering year-round swimming, and wildlife reserves providing diverse game viewing opportunities.
 Visitors can look forward to a wide selection of activities and attractions such as playing around at an array of premier golf courses, discovering a wealth of historical and cultural experiences, exploring the Indian-influenced city of Durban, and spotting abundant wildlife while on safari in Hluhluwe-iMfolozi Park.
 Other popular activities include: surfing, hiking, sightseeing, fishing, and much, much more.